Sempai-07/documentation/src/classes/MediaData.md

 > `readonly` **sourceParametersMedia**: `string`[]

-Media parameters that can be sent as form data.
+MediaData parameters that can be sent as form data.

 ## Methods